lex-node/governance/constitution/constitution.md

 ## 2. Binding Nature of Constitution

-### Informed Consent
+### Persons Bound by Constitution

 2.1.
-Use of Pocket Core shall constitute consent to the terms of its consensus rules, including the mechanisms by which Validator Nodes, on behalf of all Users, accept Governance Transactions made by the Council and/or the Foundation in accordance with the processes outlined in this Constitution.
+Each Person who directly or indirectly uses, operates, executes, installs, sends transactions to or receives transactions from or accesses: (i)  Pocket Core or any other software client implementing or purporting to implement the Pocket Protocol, in each case, on the Pocket Network; (ii) the Pocket Blockchain; or (iii) any of the other Pocket Technologies in connection with the Pocket Network or Pocket Blockchain (each, a ***User**) is, without any further any action or agreement, automatically deemed to have consented to and agreed to be bound by and become a party to this Constiution.

 2.2.
 Entry into the Council, and the signing of this Constitution required to mint oneself a Voting Token, or to submit any other action to the Council, shall constitute consent to the terms of this Constitution.

 2.3.
-In the event that an attempt is made by the Council or the Foundation to modify this Constitution or Pocket Core's consensus rules, consent may be revoked through exiting or forking, but will be immediately reinstated upon continued use of the blockchain, unless such use is required to facilitate exiting or forking.

-2.4.
 All service providers who stake or sign transactions on behalf of Users, or develop tools to facilitate staking or signing by Users, shall make every effort to inform said Users of this Constitution's terms.
 Service providers shall be liable for losses resulting from failure to do this.

 ### Entire Agreement

-2.5.
+2.4.
 This Constitution constitutes the entire agreement between the Parties with respect to the subject matter hereof and supersedes all prior agreements and understandings, both written and oral, among the Parties (or any of them) with respect to the subject matter hereof.

 ### Severability

-2.6.
+2.5.
 In the event any one or more of the provisions of this Constitution is for any reason held to be invalid, illegal or unenforceable, in whole or in part or in any respect, or in the event that any one or more of the provisions of this Constitution operate or would prospectively operate to invalidate this Constitution, then and in any such event, such provisions only will be deemed null and void and will not affect any other provision of this Constitution and the remaining provisions of this Constitution will remain operative and in full force and effect and will not be affected, prejudiced, or disturbed thereby.

 ### Notice

-2.7.
+2.6.
 Any notice required or permitted by this Constitution will be deemed sufficient when published on the Pocket Blockchain or through other electronic means reasonably sufficient to notify each and all of the Parties hereto concurrently.

 ## 3. Arbitration